 What is a New York State Designated Scenic Byway?

-Greene County is home to two unique scenic byways providing magnificent views of the Catskill mountains from a far and in close proximity.
-However you experience them, via car, motorcycle or bicycle, you are provided a front row seat to the region's most scenic vistas.
-The scenic byways offer unique experiences all year long, and one of the best times to get a vibrant viewpoint is during the fall season where mother nature's colors add to the scenery in bright orange, yellow, red hues.
+Greene County is home to two unique scenic byways providing magnificent views of the Catskill Mountains from afar and in close proximity.
+No matter which way you experience them, via car, motorcycle or bicycle, you are provided a front row seat to the region's most scenic vistas.
+The scenic byways offer unique experiences all year long, and one of the best times to get a vibrant viewpoint is during the fall season where mother nature's colors add to the scenery in bright orange, yellow, and red hues.

 Explore 21 miles along the northernmost escarpment of the Catskill Mountains.
 Drive along Ginseng Ridge to Windham Mountain, winding through Greene County's historic landscape as you explore places on the National Register, and pop-up farm stands selling fresh and local goods.